Expungement Lawyer Austin, TX

 While a successful expunction or nondisclosure erases public access to your criminal record, there are limitations due to modern technology.
 Laws regarding freedom of speech protect the information shared by private persons and companies online.
 While you cannot currently erase all mentions of any arrests or convictions that exist on the Internet in an official capacity, the courts are working to strike a balance between the freedom of public information and the right to privacy.

-If you want to have information related to past charges and arrests removed from a website, you can certainly reach out to the author to explain that you have achieved expunction, though they are not legally obligated at this time to remove the information.
+If you want to have information related to past charges and arrests removed from a website, you can certainly reach out to the author to explain that you have achieved expunction, though they are not legally obligated to remove the information.
 While you may not be able to completely conceal past legal troubles, you stand a much better chance at restoring your reputation with an order of expunction or nondisclosure.
-Jason Trumpler is here to help you take that all-important first step toward a fresh start.
+Our defense attorney in Austin is here to help you take that all-important first step toward a fresh start.

 If my case is dismissed, will the charges stay on my record?